Career Exploration – Free Career Exploration Resources

 By Pat Shepherd.

-Career exploration is a lifelong process.
-Most career practitioners have access to a limited number of assessments.
+Career development is a lifelong process.
+Most career practitioners have access to a limited number of career exploration assessments.
 Moreover, for most not-for-profit career services, the time and cost of administering a full battery of tests is prohibitive.

 The Ontario Curriculum for Guidance and Career Education is very much geared to emphasizing lifelong learning and continuous career planning.
 Teachers now implement the Creating Pathways to Success which encourages students from Kindergarten to Grade 12 to assess, plan, and adapt to continual career development.

 The following Career Exploration List presents a variety of free, online self-assessments to assist individuals struggling with awareness of skills, temperament, and abilities.
 The list was compiled and checked in July of 2014 to ensure that all links are working.
 Some tests might require registration, but none of the sites have contacted or sent spam to individuals completing the assessment.

 FREE CAREER EXPLORATION RESOURCES (AT TIME OF PUBLISHING)